animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 At no point did he specify a tapering schedule, and I was begging him.

+I should've weaned myself off, without his support, but I didn't have the conviction due to the impairment induced by the drug (as well as the guilt about the earlier psychosis, and me questioning even the most basic logic and instincts I perceived, while noticably, adding extremely to the self-doubt, my brain was running slower than others due to the drug, thinking I really was sick in the way these doctors understood) to go against his recommendation and instruction — and I write this with the same truth value as "the Holocaust was bad": I should've weaned myself off then, immediately, as soon as I could've.

 In the first session, he asked about my hair loss.
 He wouldn't believe me the first couple times I answered.
 He interrogated, rather repeatedly, disbelieving and unconvinced, whether I had pulled the hair out myself.
 Not only didn't I pull it out myself, but the medical system, the looney system that did, was now making me answer, repeatedly, for whether I was responsible for the literal-crimes they committed.

 #### In black and white